Notes to the Financial Statements (unaudited)

 (f) Employee future benefits

-Eligible employees participate in the Public Service Pension Plan, a multiemployer plan administered by the Government of Canada.
+Eligible employees participate in the Public Service Pension Plan, a multiemployer pension plan administered by the Government.
 The Department's contributions to the Plan are charged to expenses in the year incurred and represent the total departmental obligation to the Plan.
 Current legislation does not require the Department to make contributions for any actuarial deficiencies of the Plan.

 Employees are entitled to severance benefits under labour contracts or conditions of employment.
 These benefits are accrued as employees render the services necessary to earn them.
 The obligation relating to the benefits earned by employees is calculated using information derived from the results of the actuarially determined liability for employee severance benefits for the Government as a whole.

-Receivables are stated at amounts expected to be ultimately realized; an allowance for doubtful accounts is made for receivables where recovery is considered uncertain.
+Receivables are stated at the lower of cost and net recoverable value; an allowance for doubtful accounts is made for receivables where recovery is considered uncertain.
 The allowance for doubtful accounts represents management's best estimate of probable losses in receivables.
 The allowance is determined based on an analysis of historic loss experience and an assessment of current conditions.
 The allowance is increased for losses and reduced by amounts written-off.

 Under the Family Orders and Agreements Enforcement Assistance Act, remission order PC 1994-269, outstanding receivables are written-off once the garnishee application has terminated.
 The application terminates when the five-year life of the garnishment summons has expired or when the province or territory has requested that the application be cancelled.